ACC-COSC2325-002-FA16/groupproject2-bravo/ResearchPaper.rst

 The Hardware exposure for this project was really surreal.
 This was finally the moment where we can actually see our code being put to use for a real life object that many people use on a regular basis.
 Yet it was and still is  a challenging project to get this done in C and assmbly interesting that something that everyone uses can be a little difficult to provide to a person.
 Other ideas that this could be used for would be to have the temperature not only be displayed on a LCD screen but to as well have a lighting bar that is red at the top and blue on the bottom actually show an estimate on how the temperature reading would look like on a mercury type thermometer.

+To insure our circuitry and logic was correct, we used C++ code for the Arduino.
+Once we confirmed everything was working correctly, we worked on getting AVR C and Assembly.
+We initially ran into multiple problems with getting the sensor to input into the Arduino and mixing C with Assembly.
+We narrowed it down that an Analog-to-Digital converter was needed to read the Temperature Sensor.
+With a small amount of documentation available and for the sake of simplicity, we decided to program the Arduino using only AVR C and succeeded in getting the temperature readings.
+However, we did not have enough time to figure out how to convert the ADC into assembly and mix AVR C and Assembly.
 **Contributions**

 Include a summary of each team member’s contributions to the project.